-- All schools in the Trust met their planned carry-forward targets at the end of the year with the exception of Attleborough Academy and Seething and Mundham Primary School.
-The underlying causes of these issues are being addressed - Boarding numbers at Wymondham College remained strong, despite Covid-19 and Brexit challenges - The planned programme of expenditure contained within the Rate of Return plan for boarding accommodation improvements at Wymondham College was revised during the year due to the impact of Covid-19 - A number of planned capital projects were delivered at Trust schools using SCA funding to address condition issues as noted above
+- The majority of schools in the Trust met their planned carry-forward targets at the end of the year with the exceptions of Wymondham College Prep School and Framingham Earl High School.
+The underlying causes of these issues are being addressed. - Boarding numbers at Wymondham College remained strong, despite Covid-19 and Brexit challenges. - The planned programme of expenditure contained within the Rate of Return plan for boarding accommodation improvements at Wymondham College. - A number of planned capital projects were delivered at Trust schools using SCA funding to address condition issues as noted above.